27shayma/ITNE352-project---A11/README.md

 To set up and ensure an efficient run of this project on your local machine, follow these instructions:

 ### Prerequisites
-- **1-Python**: Ensure Python is installed on your system , if not please download it from their website [python.org]or go to this link (https://www.python.org/downloads/).
+- **1-Python**: You need to ensure Python is installed on your system, if not please download it from their website [python.org]or go to this link (https://www.python.org/downloads/).
 - **2-NewsAPI Key**: You need to Sign up on their website [NewsAPI.org](https://newsapi.org/) in order to get your API key.

 ### Setup